rbuerki/Data-Engineering-Nanodegree/1_data_modelling_postgres/README.md

 # Project: Data Modeling with Postgres

-The goal of this project ist to develop an ETL pipeline for analyzing data on songs and user activity for a music streaming app.
+The goal of this project ist to develop an ETL pipeline for analyzing data for a music streaming app.
 This project creates a **star-schema Postgres database** from a directory of JSON files, containing logs on user activity and metadata on the songs in the app.

 ## Input data